 Bulb Shape Slightly flattened globe shape (taller than turbans)

 Bulb Skin: Can produce white (Japanese) or purple vibrant skins with consistent purple stripe, however in warmer climates skins can become white.

-Harvest: Before Turbans.
+Harvest: After Turbans by approx 2 weeks.
 In cooler, wetter climates where skin loss in the ground is a risk – harvest with 4.5 green leaves to ensure good bulb coverage.
 If growing in hotter, dryer climates may be able to harvest when almost all leaves have dried out.

 They are visually stunning and have intense, spicy hot flavours.